kubermatic/docs/content/kubermatic/main/tutorials-howtos/monitoring-logging-alerting/user-cluster/user-guide/_index.en.md

 ## Exposing Application Metrics

-User Cluster MLA stack defines some common metrics scrape targets for Prometheus by default.
+User Cluster MLA stack defines some common metrics scrape targets for Monitoring Agent by default.
 As part of that, it is configured to scrape metrics from all Kubernetes pods and service endpoints, provided they have the correct annotations.
 Thanks to that, it is possible to add custom metrics scrape targets for any applications running in user clusters.
-Apart from that, it is also possible to extend the scraping configuration with custom Prometheus `scrape_config` targets using ConfigMaps, as described later in this section.
+Apart from that, it is also possible to extend the scraping configuration with custom targets using ConfigMaps, as described later in this section.

 ### Adding Scrape Annotations to Your Applications